Stochastic trade-offs and the emergence of diversification in E. coli evolution experiments: Supplementary Material

 where $j=1, \ldots, M$ is the sub-population index.
 Starting from a single monomorphic population, so that $M=1$, one integrates the previous of equations until a steady state is reached.
 After that, if any of the existing sub-populations falls below a small extinction threshold density (arbitrarily fixed to $n_{min}=10^{-6}$), it is removed from the system.
 Then, a new ``mutant'' subtype is split from one of the resident sub-types, characterized by $(V_g, V_a)$ that is randomly chosen with probability proportional to its total growth rate in the steady state.

 To obtain the mutant phenotype $(V'_g, V'_a)$ we have to distinguish which kind of trade-off is being used. (i) In the case of the stochastic trade-off, we first determine the distance $d_{old}$ between the point $(V_g, V_a)$ and its closest point in the average trade-off curve, $(V^{closest}_g, V^{closest}_a)$ (see Fig.\ref{fig:EvolutionaryAlgorithm}).
 Then, we add a random mutation, $\xi_1$, selected from an uniform distribution in the range $[-m, +m]$ with $m=10^{-4}$, to $(V^{closest}_g, V^{closest}_a)$ and obtain the point that is at arc-length distance $\xi_1$ in the average curve from it (see Fig.\ref{fig:EvolutionaryAlgorithm}).
 Thus, one arrives to a point in the curve that we denote $(V'^{closest}_g, V'^{closest}_a)$.
-Finally, we obtain the mutant phenotype by using the temporarily-correlated noise (soft trade-off), as the point that is at distance $d_{new}=(1-\frac{1}{\tau})d_{old}+\sqrt{\frac{1}{\tau}}\xi_2$ from $(V'^{closest}_g, V'^{closest}_a)$ where $\xi_2$ is selected from a zero-averaged Gaussian distribution with standard deviation $\sigma$. (ii) On the other hand, in the case of a hard trade-off we determine the mutant phenotype as $V'_g=V_g+\xi_1$ and $V'_a=h(V'_g)$ with $\xi_1$ is defined as above and $h$ being the hard trade-off function.
+Finally, we obtain the mutant phenotype by using the temporarily-correlated noise (stochastic trade-off), as the point that is at distance $d_{new}=(1-\frac{1}{\tau})d_{old}+\sqrt{\frac{1}{\tau}}\xi_2$ from $(V'^{closest}_g, V'^{closest}_a)$ where $\xi_2$ is selected from a zero-averaged Gaussian distribution with standard deviation $\sigma$. (ii) On the other hand, in the case of a hard trade-off we determine the mutant phenotype as $V'_g=V_g+\xi_1$ and $V'_a=h(V'_g)$ with $\xi_1$ is defined as above and $h$ being the hard trade-off function.

 Once the mutant is obtained, its population is set to be the $10\%$ of the ancestral one, which in turn gets reduced by $10\%$.
+Although this fraction may seem rather large, the results do not change significantly as long as we allow sufficient time for the ecological dynamics to stabilize.
 Moreover, in order to reduce computational complexity, once each $\Delta t_{merge}=100$ we discretize the phenotypic space in squares of width $m$ and merge the subpopulations that fall in the same bin by summing their populations and averaging its $V_g$ and $V_a$ values.